Licheng-Guo/vivado-hls-broadcast-optimization/README.md

 We classify two major types of implicit broadcasts in HLS-generated designs:
 - ***Data Broadcast*** refers to a high-fanout signal in the datapath, which is typically formed after loop unrolling or array partitioning during the HLS compilation process.
 The wire delay of an operator will increase as the broadcast factor increases.
 Such varying delay may cause trouble to the HLS scheduler, which generally relies on static pre-characterized delay estimation.

 - ***Control Broadcast*** refers to a high-fanout control signal which typically originates from an FSM (or controller) and reaches numerous data\-path components such as registers or multiplexers.
 In our study, we particularly focus on two critical classes of control broadcast: (1) synchronization signal broadcast and (2) pipeline control signal broadcast.
 These structures commonly cause timing degradation in deeply pipelined and/or highly parallelized designs.
 Compared to the data broadcasts, the control broadcasts are less studied in HLS.

-In this repo, we will complement our paper by presenting in detail our benchmark HLS designs and the generated RTL designs.